MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-mdo.md

 ---
 title: Microsoft Defender for Office 365 in Microsoft 365 Defender
-description: Learn about changes from the Security & Compliance Center to Microsoft 365 Defender.
+description: Learn about changes from the Security & compliance portal to Microsoft 365 Defender.
 keywords: Microsoft 365 security, Getting started with Microsoft 365 Defender, Microsoft Defender for Office 365, Microsoft Defender for Endpoint, MDO, MDE, single pane of glass, new security portal, new defender security portal ms.date: 02/21/2021 ms.author: tracyp